 Does University Glen have a Community Garden available to residents?

 Yes.
-The Community Garden is located in the Park at the intersection of Anacapa Island Drive and Channel Islands Drive.
-To secure a Community Garden Plot, please fill out the Registration and Application form below and submit to the UGCAM office firstname.lastname@example.org, 805-702-4038.
+The Community Garden is located in the park at the intersection of Anacapa Island Drive and Channel Islands Drive.
+To secure a Community Garden Plot, please fill out the Registration and Application form below and submit it to the UGCAM office firstname.lastname@example.org, 805-702-4038.

 Who are the participants?